-- Hybrid courses that combine weekly online classes with an intensive weekend on campus.
+- Online courses with a required weekend on campus.

 - Three- or seven-week Summer School campus-based courses.

 To complete your degree

 All core degree requirements must be completed with C– grade or higher.
 This includes courses that fulfill area of concentration, distribution, foreign language, quantitative reasoning, moral reasoning, and writing intensive requirements.

 For expository writing, EXPO 25 must be completed with B grade or higher.
 An additional four-credit expository writing course must be completed with a C– grade or higher.

 Once admitted with 3.0 or higher GPA, you must maintain a cumulative GPA of 2.0 or higher.
 It's important to limit how many courses you withdraw from.
 After five withdrawals, additional withdrawals begin to count as a zero (failing grade) in your cumulative GPA.
 See Academic Standing.